saraoe/natural-stories-dutch/paper/data/README.md

 ## Stim
 The file ``stim.csv`` includes information about the stimuli (words).
-The log probability (lp) of the words have been extracted using GPT2 and the package [Pangoling](https://github.com/bnicenboim/pangoling).
+The log probability (lp) of the words have been extracted using a[ GPT2 based model fine-tuned for Dutch](https://huggingface.co/GroNLP/gpt2-medium-dutch-embeddings) from GroNLP and the package [Pangoling](https://github.com/bnicenboim/pangoling).
 The word length (wl) is the number of characters including punctuation.
 The prefix *s_* indicates the variable has been scaled, and the subfix *n* (where n is a number) indicates the number of lag.
 E.g., *s_lp1* is the scaled log probability of the previous word.